Three ways to wrap - getting started¶

 FIB is accessible via

-Note that F2PY found that the second argument
+Note that F2PY recognized that the second argument

 nis the dimension of the first array argument

 a.
 Since by default all arguments are input-only arguments, F2PY concludes that